yonz2/datalogger/README.md

 **Filemonitor** watching a directory and on changes to a (log-)file gets the last line, reformats it as json, then publishes that json as payload to an MQTT Topic

-When a device is encountered for the first time, a Homeassitant MQQT Sensor configuration topic is sent to HA.
+When a device is encountered for the first time, a Homeassitant MQTT Sensor configuration topics are sent to homeassistant.

-The Sensor is configred based on a template stored in the config_template.json file
+The MQTT Sensor is configred based on a template stored in the config_template.json file

 All parameters are stored in the config.json file